pmking123/statistics-data/README.md

 # statistics-data

-This repository hosts datasets used across statistics teaching modules.
+This repository hosts datasets used across various modules which I teach.
+They have been gathered from multiple textbooks and resources to provide students with clean, well-documented data for practice and assignments.
+I apologise in advance for any oversights or errors in attribution; please contact me if you notice any issues.

 It provides:

 - Clean CSV data files (no embedded comments or metadata)
-- Matching Markdown **codebooks** documenting each dataset
+- Matching Markdown **codebooks** documenting each dataset (in progress)
 - Textbook-specific datasets organised into subfolders
 - A student-friendly GitHub Pages site for easy access: